OpenDataServices/flatten-tool/docs/userguide.rst

 that any objects with the same `id` at the same level are the same object and that their values should be merged.

-The merge behaviour happens whether the two `id`s are specified in:
+The merge behaviour happens whether the two IDs are specified in:

 * different rows in the same sheet
 * two rows in two different sheets